top of page

 Eudora Welty + Aries + Guilt

-In One Writer’s Beginnings, Welty writes that Livvie is “about youth and old age: the death of an old, proud, possessive man and the coming into flower, after dormant years, of his young wife—a spring story.”
+In One Writer’s Beginnings, Eudora Welty says her short story"Livvie" is “about youth and old age: the death of an old, proud, possessive man and the coming into flower, after dormant years, of his young wife—a spring story.”
+It's also an Aries story.

 Steven Forrest describes Aries this way: